pme123/scala-telegrambot4s/README.md

 * A running App that easily integrates everything - and in a later state provides the webhooks.

 I created a small library for that, check out: [play-akka-telegrambot4s](https://github.com/pme123/play-akka-telegrambot4s)

+Here is an example where I created a **step-by-step guide** you can follow: [scala-adapters-images](https://github.com/pme123/scala-adapters-images)